Azure-Samples/serviceconnector-springcloud-confluent-springboot/README.md

 ---
 # Tutorial: Deploy a SpringBoot app connected to Apache Kafka on Confluent Cloud with Service Connector

-::: zone pivot=""

-This tutorial shows .

-In this tutorial, you use the Azure CLI to complete the following tasks:

-> [!div class="checklist"]
-> * Set up

-You can also use the [Azure portal version of this tutorial](/azure/developer/python/tutorial-python-postgresql-app-portal?pivots=postgres-single-server).

-:::zone-end

 ## 1. Set up your initial environment

 1. Have an Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio).